acm-mu/acmweb/java_preparation.md

 # Exercise 1

-Problem: Given a list of strings of the same length, flip around the main diagonal (topleft to bottomright).
+Problem: Given a list of strings of the same length, flip around the main diagonal (top left to bottom right).
 In other words, the symbol in row r, columm c of the input should be in row c, column r of the output.
 Input will have at most 20 rows and 20 columns.

 Input: